HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 After this, you will need to wait until your EVMAPP node is fully synced with EON’s most current block.
 You can check the EON Mainchain current block here: [https://eon-explorer.horizenlabs.io/](https://eon-explorer.horizenlabs.io/).
 For Gobi testnet check here: [https://gobi-explorer.horizenlabs.io/](https://gobi-explorer.horizenlabs.io/).

-If the output number shown when running the previous command does not match the height number shown from the latest block on the [EON Explorer page](https://eon-explorer.horizenlabs.io/), you may continue to run the previous command until both numbers match.
+**If the output number shown when running the previous command does not match the height number shown from the latest block on the [EON Explorer page](https://eon-explorer.horizenlabs.io/), you may continue to run the previous command until both numbers match.

-Over time, continue verifying that the node is running by checking the sync status (this may take some time).
+Continue verifying that the node is running by checking the sync status (this may take some time).

 ✅ Your EVMAPP node will be fully synced when it reaches the last block height shown on the [EON Explorer Page](https://eon-explorer.horizenlabs.io/).
 Once this occurs, you may proceed to the next step of generating keys for your forger node.